gliese1337/planecrash-baseline/GRAMMAR.md

 raht ral ran re rez ri rin ris run
 sal
 sheth shorm
-tel thal tham than the thi thin thor
+tel thal tham than the thi thin thor tir?
 tsi
-va ver vi vor
+va ve ver vi vor
 ya yals yar

-The possible syllables are a much larger set, totalling 18,450.
+The possible syllables are a much larger set.
 However, depending on morphological rules, not all of these will necessarily be available for assignment to unique lexical items.

 Letter Names
 ============